 We are happy to announce our incoming MFA cohort for fall 2013!
 Please welcome writers Allie Watson, Brooks Teevan, John Costello, Mike Alberti,Trevor Ketner, Su Hwang, Janna Knittel, Anna Rasmussen, Emily Strasser, Kendra Atleework, Dana d'Amico, and Scott Long.
 We look forward to working with them.

-Francine Marie Tolf (2006) has been nominated for a Pushcart Prize for her essay, "Sheeba at Twenty.”
+Francine Marie Tolf (2006) has recently published a prose chapbook with Green Fuse Poetic Arts Press of Loveland, Colorado entitled "Shadow Town: Essays on Growing Up in Joliet, Illinois."
+She has also been nominated for a Pushcart Prize for her essay, "Sheeba at Twenty.”

 Emily Bright (2008) had her debut short story published in the autumn issue of Kansas City Voices.
 Her poetry appears in three anthologies due out in November: The Heart of All That Is: Reflections on Home (Holy Cow!
 Press), FEAST: Poetry and Recipes for a Full Seating at Dinner (Black Laurence Press), and A Ritual to Read Together: Poems in Conversation with William Stafford (Woodley Press).
 Her first story for radio, "Labor of Love," aired on Interlochen Public Radio in October.